 - how it fosters both cooperation on and competition for the best ideas,

-- how it evatuates projects in an internal science-driven process (see above),
+- how it evaluates projects in an internal science-driven process (see above),

 - how it was able to bring together highly creative mathematicians from a wide range of mathematical subfields and institutions to work jointly on big industrial challenges, has influenced the creation of mathematical research centers the world over.

-In the last 15 years, more than 1250 predominantly international guest scientists have conducted their research at Matheon
+Over the past 15 years, more than 1250 predominantly international guest scientists have conducted their research at Matheon

 Individual members as well as the participating institutions are involved in a number of regional, national and international cooperations.

-In addition, there are institutional partnerships with internationally renowned research associations, which are similarly organized and have related research foci.
+In addition, there are institutional partnerships with internationally renowned research associations, which are similarly organized and have related research interests.

 As of November 2017, there are cooperation agreements with: